Who Cheats More, Men or Women?

-Many people admit to having cheated on their relationships at least once in their lives.
+Many people admit to cheating on their loved ones at least once in their lives.

-Approximately 74% of Americans believe that cheating on your relationship is unethical.
+Approximately 74% of Americans believe that adultery is unethical.

-According to the findings of the General Social Survey, the male cheating rate is higher than females.
-Approximately 20% of married men and 13% of married women engage in sexual activity with someone other than their spouse.
-Here are some point that shows male and female cheating statistics.
+According to the findings of the General Social Survey, the male infidelity rate is higher than females.
+Approximately 20% of married men and 13% of married women are engaged in sexual activity with someone other than their spouse.
+Here are some points that show male and female cheating statistics.

-According to an IFS study, a person’s race has a significant impact on their cheating.
-22% of black participants, 15.8% of white participants, and 13.2% of Hispanic participants acknowledged cheating on their wives.
-According to another poll, 80.6% of black Americans oppose this form of cheating.
+The IFS study states a person’s race has a significant impact on their faithfulness.
+22% of black participants, 16% of white participants, and 13% of Hispanic participants acknowledged fornication.
+According to another poll, 80.6% of black Americans oppose any form of adultery.
 The majority of the participants in this study came via church attendance.
 Cheating on your husband, in their opinion, is an unforgiving attitude.

 Cheating Before Marriage